As trains of Ukrainian refugees arrive in Berlin, E.U. offers warm but ‘temporary’ welcome

 The scene in Berlin on Wednesday — volunteers in yellow vests offering food, Berliners opening their homes — was reminiscent of the beginning of the 2015 migration wave, when Germans greeted asylum seekers with cheers and homemade crumble.

-Former Chancellor Angela Merkel offered them a chance to live and work in Germany.
+Angela Merkel, the chancellor at the time, offered them a chance to live and work in Germany.
 Other countries were far more resistant to taking people in.
-Eventually, political backlash led Germany, too, to take a harder line.
+Eventually, political backlash prompted Germany, too, to take a harder line.

-But Russia’s assault on Ukraine has led to an outpouring of support for Ukrainians desperate to leave.
+But Russia’s assault has led to an outpouring of support for Ukrainians desperate to leave.
 Ukrainian nationals will be granted residence and work permits within the bloc, and they will have access to housing, schools and medical coverage.

 Non-Ukrainians and stateless people who had made Ukraine their home will be granted temporary protection if they are unable to return home to “safe and durable” conditions — a definition that may leave the status of some non-Ukrainians unclear.

 More than 934,000 people have fled Ukraine since Feb.
-24, according to the UNHCR, mostly traveling overland to neighboring countries in eastern Europe.
-The U.N. refugee agency estimates that up to 4 million people may leave Ukraine if the violence continues.
+24, according to the Office of the U.N.
+High Commissioner for Refugees (UNHCR), mostly traveling overland to neighboring countries in Eastern Europe.
+The United Nations refugee agency estimates that up to 4 million people may leave Ukraine if the violence continues.

-“At this rate, the situation looks set to become Europe’s largest refugee crisis this century,” Shabia Mantoo, a UNHCR spokeswoman said Tuesday in Geneva.
+“At this rate, the situation looks set to become Europe’s largest refugee crisis this century,” Shabia Mantoo, a UNHCR spokeswoman, said Tuesday in Geneva.

 Most are crossing into Poland, as well as Hungary, Slovakia, Romania and Moldova.
-Some will to stay in eastern Europe, others will continue westward to cities such as Berlin.
+Some will stay in Eastern Europe; others will continue westward to cities such as Berlin.

-“All those fleeing Putin’s bombs are welcome in Europe,” European Commission President Ursula von der Leyen, said in a statement Wednesday.
+“All those fleeing Putin’s bombs are welcome in Europe,” European Commission President Ursula von der Leyen said in a statement Wednesday.
 “We will provide protection to those seeking shelter and we will help those looking for a safe way home.”

-To handle the historic influx, the E.U. is turning to a special procedure called the Temporary Protection Directive, which was first developed in 2001.
+To handle the influx, the E.U. is turning to a special procedure called the “temporary protection directive,” which was first developed in 2001.
 The measure allows the E.U. to “provide immediate and temporary protection to displaced persons from non-EU countries and those unable to return to their country of origin.”

-While Europe is relatively united in its desire to help Ukrainians, some have questioned why Temporary Protection was not offered to fleeing Afghans, for instance, or to assist other asylum seekers reaching Europe’s shores.
+While Europe is relatively united in its desire to help Ukrainians, some have questioned why similar temporary protection was not offered to fleeing Afghans, for instance, or to assist other asylum seekers reaching Europe’s shores.

 In 2015 and 2016, some 2 million people, many of them Syrians fleeing war, sought refuge in Europe.
-Some of the central and eastern European governments who were most strongly opposed to letting in asylum seekers then are now leading the charge to welcome Ukrainians.
+Some of the governments in the central and eastern parts of the continent that were most strongly opposed to letting in asylum seekers then are now leading the charge to welcome Ukrainians.

-The Piliahin family fled their home in Kyiv’s suburbs, spending four days hiding in smaller towns, then driving through the Carpathian mountains until they reached the Polish border.
+The Piliahin family fled their home in Kyiv’s suburbs, spending four days hiding in smaller towns, then driving through the Carpathian Mountains until they reached the Polish border.
 There, they joined the roughly 400,000 Ukrainians who have sought shelter in Poland in the past week.

-The family’s breadwinner, Oleksiy Piliahin, 42, was part of a painter’s union in Ukraine, with a long list of clients whose walls he’d redo, or tables he’d varnish.
-Now, he, Mariya and their three sons were stripped of nearly all their possessions, at the mercy of forces beyond their control.
+The family’s breadwinner, Oleksiy Piliahin, 42, was part of a painters union in Ukraine, with a long list of clients whose walls he’d redo or tables he’d varnish.
+Now he, Mariya and their three sons have been stripped of nearly all their possessions, at the mercy of forces beyond their control.

-“European generosity is making us feel as though we are equals,” said Piliahin, who has a disability that exempted him from a rule banning men from ages 18 to 60 from leaving Ukraine.
+“European generosity is making us feel as though we are equals,” said Piliahin, who has a disability that exempted him from a rule banning men ages 18 to 60 from leaving Ukraine.
 “I do not want to be a burden.
 I want to continue earning my living, so I can contribute money to the war effort, and eventually rebuild my life in Ukraine.”

-He reserved special gratitude for Poland, which has mounted a massive humanitarian drive at community, federal and military levels to meet the needs of the new arrivals.
-At the nearby border crossing in the town of Kroscienko, bleary-eyed Ukrainian families were greeted by a sign welcoming them not just into Poland, but into the E.U.
+He holds special gratitude for Poland, which has mounted a massive humanitarian drive at community, federal and military levels to meet the needs of the new arrivals.
+At the nearby border crossing in the town of Kroscienko, bleary-eyed Ukrainian families were greeted by a sign welcoming them not just into Poland, but also into the E.U.

 In addition to the temporary protection measure, the E.U. has relaxed its usual border controls to help let in people on “humanitarian grounds.”
 Human rights groups, however, have expressed concern about alleged discrimination at some border crossings.
 On Monday, the African Union issued a statement urging all countries to respect international law, after reports that Ukrainian border guards were preventing citizens of African countries the right to cross to safety.